ProjectGinsberg/SDK/README.md

     GAPI.Instance().GetActivity("All", "Yesterday", null, "Yesterday", null, ID);
     ```

-The calls are get the required data are as follows:
+The calls are get the required data are  [listed here](gets.md) with the following as an example:
 * **Activity -** Get the users activity for a given period.

     ```obj-c